Published: August 05, 2022 • Updated: September 30, 2022 • 6 min read

 Dependencies are just other people’s code that’s being used by your codebase.
 Learn to explore them.

-Open-source documentation is great, but even the best projects correctly document only some of the APIs that they’ve exposed.
-If you’re counting on an open-source library’s documentation, you’re working with a fraction of the possible information available to you.
+Open-source documentation is great, but even the best projects document only some of the APIs that they’ve exposed.
+If you’re counting on an open-source library’s documentation to have the answer, you’re working with a fraction of the possible information available.

-Get comfortable jumping into your dependency code, finding your bearings, and talking about what you see.
-It takes practice.
+Get comfortable jumping into your dependency code, finding your bearings, exploring, and narrating what you see.

 When you find yourself trying to solve an XY Problem, stop.

-When you find a line of code that’s important, mark that line so you can return to it easily.
+When you find a line of code that’s important, mark that line so you can return to it.

 In Vim, m<letter>